saurabhaloneai/my-gpt/README.md

 Transformer

-# i will follow the gpt like model
-# finally understood the complete math behind the transformer
+finally understood the complete math behind the transformer